CaponeMari/CaponeMari.github.io/README.md

 ## **Boston Marathon Timeline**
 This timeline displays key events regarding the Boston Marathon.
 I wanted to create this visualization of this topic because I trained for the Boston Marathon this past year.
 Unfortunately, due the cancellation because of COVID-19, I did not end up running it.
 Still, I raised a lot of money for my charity team, and plan to run it at some point in the future.

+The Boston Marathon is the World's Oldest Annual Marathon and upholds many of its original traditions.
+It has consistantly been held on Patriot's Day, accompanied by a Red Sox game, and always attracting many people to watch and support the event.
+As the timeline shows, the entry of women into the marathon was provoked by one woman, Roberta Gibb, who ran it illegally before women were allowed to participate.
+It is very impressive to see how far the marathon has come to include everyone, especially becoming the first marathon to include a wheelchair division.
+The horrific event of the Boston Bombing targetted the marathon in 2013, causing so much fear and pain, but leaving the city to bounce back even stronger.
+Even with the challenges of COVID-19, the marathon still prioritized connecting everyone virtually.
+Marathon Monday in Boston has evolved to symbolize so much more than a marathon, becoming a destination of community and love for our city.

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=11ZZMN6O4gp0UQyxLAz-KIu-NLateC7CP012bYyCQMCY&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 Additional sources used for research: